eliotcochrane/eliotcochrane.github.io/_posts/2024-03-01-tazawako-resort.md

 ![Super-Quad featuring almost all blue level trails](/assets/img/tazawako-1.jpeg) *Photo: Super-quad to easily accessible terrain for all skill levels.*

-On the skier's right is a second super-quad that is great for mindless skiing because it's just the right slope for endless carving without overspeeding.
+On the skier's right is a second super-quad that is great for mindless skiing because it's just the right slope for endless carving without over speeding.
 From that second super-quad is also a ski-cross course that is open to the public.
 It is great fun to take a few friends and hash it out to see who is the best.
 There is also a tournament held every year for the ski-cross event.

 ### Lodge Feels

-The lodge feels a little bit strange compared to other places.
-Upon entering, you have to go up another staircase and exit a door there onto a plankway that leads to the ski racks.
-It feels just a little bit too cramped in the morning and skis are bumping the wall and people are going every which way.
+The lodge feels a little strange compared to other places.
+Upon entering, skiers have to go up another staircase and exit a door there onto a plank way that leads to the ski racks.
+It feels just a little too cramped in the morning and skis are bumping the wall and people are going every which way.
 Not to mention, the rental area is right by the door so everybody renting is lined up in the same area.

 ![Main hall of the lodge within Tazawako Ski Resort](/assets/img/tazawako-6.jpeg) *Photo: Main hall within the Tazawako Ski Resort Lodge.*

-Getting to the second floor you can buy your ticket there.
-If you know what ticket you want it's really quick and they still use a paper-style ticket.
+Getting to the second floor, skiers can buy their ticket there.
+It's really quick, and they still use a paper-style ticket.
 From there it opens to the main room/dining hall.
 With the large windows, it is certainly very bright and has a great atmosphere.
 Many people will just leave their bags unattended on the side counters as there are no lockers that I could find.
+There may be lockers in the lower levels of the ski lodge.

 Within the lodge, the types of food to choose from are pretty small.
 Outside of the regular ramen, udon, soba, and curry I couldn't find too much.
 For more appetizer-type foods there was the "Fast Food Court" that had things like french fries and fried chicken.